Symplectic toric stratified spaces with isolated singularities: Symplectic toric manifolds

-Karshon and Lerman then go on to prove that, for every open subset $U$ of $W$, $c_U:\stb_\psi(U)\to \stm_\psi(U)$ is a fully faithful functor.
-Observing that, for contractible open subsets $V$ of $W$, the groupoid $\stm_\psi$ is connected (i.e., all objects are isomorphic), they also conclude that $c$ must be locally essentially surjective.
-Implicitly using the fact that $\stb_\psi$ is a stack and $\stm_\psi$ is a prestack (see Appendix ~\ref{a:stacks}), they are able to conclude the following theorem.
+Karshon and Lerman also prove that for every open subset $U$ of $W$, $\cut_U:\stb_\psi(U)\to \stm_\psi(U)$ is a fully faithful functor.
+Observing that for contractible open subsets $V$ of $W$, the groupoid $\stm_\psi(V)$ is connected (i.e., all objects are isomorphic), they also conclude that $\cut$ must be locally essentially surjective.
+Implicitly using the fact that $\stb_\psi$ is a stack and $\stm_\psi$ is a prestack (see Definition \ref{d:prestack}), they are able to conclude the following theorem.

-\begin{thm}[Theorem 4.1, \cite{KL}] Let $\psi:W\to \fg^*$ be a unimodular local embedding.
+\begin{thm}[Theorem 4.1, \cite{KarshonLerman}] Let $\psi:W\to \fg^*$ be a unimodular local embedding.
 Then

 is an equivalence of categories. \end{thm}